nuxt-modules/i18n/docs/seo.md

 }]
 ```

+`baseUrl` can also be set to a function (that will be passed a [Nuxt Context](https://nuxtjs.org/api/context) as a parameter) that returns a string.
+It can be useful to make base URL dynamic based on request headers or `window.location`.

 To enable this feature everywhere in your app, set `seo` option to `true`.
 **This comes with a performance drawback though**.
 More information below.